Coronavirus: Healthy under-30s given AstraZeneca vaccine in Glasgow area told there was 'no alternative'

 READ MORE: Under-30s to be offered alternatives to AstraZeneca after three deaths in young people

-In fact, the guidance has remained the same for people under-30 with health conditions such as severe asthma or diabetes because their risk from Covid is outweighed by the possible risk of side effects from the jag.
+In fact, the guidance has remained the same for people under-30 with health conditions such as severe asthma or diabetes because their risk from Covid outweighs the possible risk of side effects from the jag.

 The new recommendations only apply to healthy under-30s, such as unpaid carers and NHS workers who are among the priority groups for vaccination.